 - Ensure that students sit with proper posture when they practice, at a proper height on a piano bench.
 Have an adjustable bench or “pads” available to students.

-- For minimal progress, practice daily 5-6 times per week, 30 minutes each session.
+- For minimal progress, practice daily 5-6 times per week, 30 minutes each session, mastering assignments on EverNote.
 A minimum of 45 minutes to an hour daily is ideal, especially for advancing students, and highly recommended.

-- Students should work toward fluency, accuracy, mastery, and performing at a “Level 4” for lessons.
-See the “Practice Levels” hand-out for achievement steps and performance diagnosis solutions.
-When a student has not mastered assignments on the lesson sheet, this is indicative of poor practicing habits and can result in minimal progress.
-Ensure that students are “practicing the piano” instead of “playing the piano.”
+- Students should work toward fluency (playing without mistakes, pauses, stumbling, etc.), accuracy, and performing at a “Level 4” for lessons.
+See the “Practice Levels” hand-out for specific practicing steps and performance diagnosis solutions.

 - During performances, students of all ages are expected to exhibit appropriate audience behavior.
-This includes sitting independently without having to sit next to a parent and remaining still and quiet.
+This includes sitting independently without having to sit next to a parent and being still and quiet throughout a performance.

-- Audience members should refrain from using electronic devices during a performance, other than for the purpose of taking pictures (without flash) or videos.
+- Other audience members should refrain from using electronic devices during a performance, other than for the purpose of taking pictures (without flash) or videos.
 Please remain seated as you photograph and ensure that devices are silenced.